Craziest Things Kyrie Irving Said

-The six-time All-Star point guard was not always outspoken.
+The seven-time All-Star point guard was not always outspoken.
 During the early years of his career at Duke and with the Cleveland Cavaliers, he gave little insight into his actual personality.

 That’s not a problem now.
 Conspiracy theories, ex-girlfriends, teammates, coaches new and old.
 Nothing and no one, it seems, are off limits to Irving and a microphone.

 Here are the 25 craziest things Irving has ever said (that we know of).